SCSU student dies following gymnastics training accident

 The university is offering counseling services at Engleman Hall, Room B219, or by calling 203-392-5475 to set up an appointment.

-For more information on Counseling Services, please visit: www.southernct.edu/counseling.
+For more information on Counseling Services, click here.
 Any student needing support may also seek out residence life staff or the Dean of Students’ office.

 A GoFundMe page has been created, which can be found here.